-- A. Attendance includes: - Promptness (getting to class and back from breaks on time) and - Being present for the full duration of class. - B. Participation implies demonstration of being psychologically and socially available to learn as well as coming to class prepared-i.e., having completed the required assignments.
-Participation considers the student's professional dispositions and level of engagement in class activities and includes but is not limited to: - Contributing thoughtfully and fully to class activities and discussions; - Listening to the ideas of others; - Assisting positive class dynamics (disruptive or off-task use of electronics or other items negatively influences class dynamics); - Demonstrating enthusiasm for learning; - Taking initiative in class discussions without dominating the discourse and may include leading discussions on assigned content; - Facilitating group work; - Self-assessing course work; and - Writing a class session "take away"-a personal learning connection made in that class session.
+A. Attendance includes:

+- Promptness (getting to class and back from breaks on time) and - Being present for the full duration of class. - B. Participation implies demonstration of being psychologically and socially available to learn as well as coming to class prepared-i.e., having completed the required assignments.
+Participation considers the student's professional dispositions and level of engagement in class activities and includes but is not limited to: - Contributing thoughtfully and fully to class activities and discussions; - Listening to the ideas of others; - Assisting positive class dynamics (disruptive or off-task use of electronics or other items negatively influences class dynamics); - Demonstrating enthusiasm for learning; - Taking initiative in class discussions without dominating the discourse and may include leading discussions on assigned content; - Facilitating group work; - Self-assessing course work; and - Writing a class session "take away"-a substantive personal learning connection made in that class session-a statement that describes something that was meaningful to you as an educator with an explanation of why-not just a recitation/report without sharing the reflective, thoughtful insight gained.